It’s never too late to go to a tax agent and prepare all the necessary forecasts and start planning your finances effectively.

 - FRANKING CREDITS

 When an Australian company announces fully franked dividends, the taxpayer can claim deduction against their taxable income for the tax that the company had already paid.
-Franking credits helps taxpayers reduce their income tax payable.
+Franking credits helps taxpayers reduce their income tax on dividends.

 - AVAIL CLAIMS FOR WORK-RELATED TRAINING COURSES